 Double Bit Ax:

-When the word axe is used, the battle axe is most certainly one of the first things that comes to mind.
+When the word axe is used, the battle axe is most certainly one of the first things that come to mind.
 It isn’t anything that is employed for any practical purposes in modern times, but it is a legendary weapon nonetheless.
 These war axes might be lethal on the ancient battlefield if carried in one hand.
 This was a weapon that was frequently employed in tandem with a shield.

 A Viking axe is not the same as the combat axe mentioned earlier.
 This axe is built entirely differently and was created specifically for fighting.
 In today’s world, it serves no use, but many people still buy them for the sheer pleasure of owning one.
 For Halloween, some people choose to dress up like Vikings or reenact battles.